jintransit/WebDevCourseMaterials/README.md

 WebDevCourseMaterials
 =====================

-Long-form tutorials to support ROSEdu WebDev course #5 (MVC part 2, ActiveRecord).
+Long-form tutorials to support the WebDev course.